Stephen-Seo/UDPConnection/README.md

 Inspired by [a series of blog posts about networking for games.](https://gafferongames.com/categories/game-networking/)

+## C++11 vs. C++17

+Version 1.2 of UDPConnection supports up to C++11 standard, but future versions target the C++17 standard.
+If this is a problem for your use case, then you can safely use version 1.2 of UDPConnection for now.
+If there are major changes or fixes since, it will be noted here.

 ## Conan

 There used to be a self-hosted conan repository for UDPConnection.
 It is